-Close to 70 million Europeans struggle with
+Close to one fifth of adult Europeans struggle with

 It aims to help adults acquire a minimum level of literacy, numeracy and digital skills and/or acquire a broader set of skills by progressing towards an upper secondary qualification or equivalent (level 3 or 4 in the European Qualifications Framework (EQF) depending on national circumstances).

-Upskilling Pathways targets adults with a low level of skills, e.g. those without upper secondary education and who are not eligible for Youth Guarantee support.
+Upskilling pathways targets adults with a low level of skills, e.g. those without upper secondary education and who are not eligible for Youth Guarantee support.

 They may be in employment, unemployed or economically inactive, with a need to strengthen basic skills.
-Member States may define priority target groups for this initiative depending on the national circumstances.
+Member States may define priority target groups for this initiative depending on national circumstances.

 This is to enable adults to identify their existing skills and any needs for upskilling.
 It may take the form of a "skills audit": a statement of the individual's skills that can be the basis for planning a tailored offer of learning.